Hydrogen Leak Detection

 A. In 100% concentration, that is the case.
-We always recommend using 5% hydrogen mixed with 95% nitrogen because hydrogen non-combustible in nitrogen until hydrogen represents 5.7% .
-This mixture is green label non-combustible, will not ever have the ability to combust or increase the intensity of a fire.
+We always recommend using 5% hydrogen mixed with 95% nitrogen because hydrogen is non-combustible in nitrogen until its concentration reaches 5.7%.
+This mixture is green label non-combustible and will never have the ability to combust or increase the intensity of a fire.

 Q. Will the hydrogen in the mixture settle out and cause an unsafe condition?

 A. No, it remains mixed at all times.
-All inert gases remain cannot stratify.
-The air we breathe remains a mixed gas of nitrogen, oxygen, helium and even a small part of hydrogen but remain homogeneous mixture of gases.
+All inert gases cannot stratify.
+The air we breathe is comprised of a mix of nitrogen, oxygen, helium and even a small part of hydrogen, but remains a homogeneous mixture of gases.
 So same applies to the 5/95

 Q. What size leak can the TLD.500 and the TLD.1000 find?

 A. The TLD.1000 shows a quantifiable H2 leak rate and and can detect into the low single digit ppm values.
-The TLD.500 while not displaying a quantity of H2 (has a series of lights that indicate more quantity) our testing has indicated a concentration detection into the 25-35 ppm range.
+The TLD.500, while not displaying a quantity of H2 (has a series of lights that indicate more quantity), can detect concentration ranges in the 25-35 ppm range based on our testing.
 The detection limit is actually smaller but the user cannot always distinguish that low of a signal as a leak or no leak.
-So the 25 ppm is a good point at which the leak can be distinguished as a leak.
+Therefore, the 25 ppm is a good point at which the leak can be distinguished as a leak.